EduVillaa/TFG-multiperiod-DC-OPF/README.md

 ├── requirements.txt
 └── ...
 ```
+The files must be named as it is shown.

 ## Simulation results
 The results for the simulations carried out for the final degree project can be accesed via `Zenodo` or `OneDrive`:
 - 10.5281/zenodo.20717134